Yyoungion/Y10-OOP-Project/PROJECT_DOCUMENTATION.md

     Combat

+    ALL COMBAT WILL BE 1V1

     DETERMINING INITIATIVE
     It user selects choice that results in combat: A dice is rolled (1-10)  to determine initiative.
 If the rolls are the same, it is rerolled.

     PRE-ACTION
     On the user's turn, they are first given the option to use a pre-action.
-This can be things like using potions such as healing or mana regen or applying buffs like strength, resistance or priority.
+This can be things like using potions such as healing or mana regen or applying buffs like strength or  resistance.

     ACTION
     Then they are given the ability to use a action.
 Actions are attacks such as magic, melee or ranged.
 This repeats until either the user or the opponent dies.